kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 Once the feature graduates to GA and the feature gate is removed, every kubelet serves these values and the declared feature is no longer needed.
 Declared features are temporary by design in KEP-5328 and are removed as part of the post-GA cleanup.

+##### Re-admission after a kubelet restart

+KEP-5328 re-evaluates every running pod when the kubelet restarts: if a pod requires a declared feature that the node no longer provides, admission fails and the pod is moved to `Failed`.
+That is the intended default for features a pod cannot run without.
+It is not what this feature wants.
+Disabling `DownwardAPIAssignedResources` on a node degrades the pod — the volume files become empty, see [Downward API Volume Exposure](#downward-api-volume-exposure) — but nothing about the CPU or memory assignment changes, and the workloads this feature targets are latency-sensitive enough that an eviction is far more disruptive than a missing value.

+Today the framework cannot express that.
+The scheduler's node filter and the kubelet's admission check are driven by the same `InferForScheduling` method, so a feature that returns `true` there to obtain scheduler filtering also fails re-admission after a restart with the gate disabled. [kubernetes/kubernetes#142328](https://github.com/kubernetes/kubernetes/issues/142328) tracks the gap and [kubernetes/kubernetes#142329](https://github.com/kubernetes/kubernetes/pull/142329) closes it: the kubelet already checkpoints every pod it has admitted, and the change passes that fact to the feature as `PodInfo.PreviouslyAdmitted` — `false` during scheduling and on first admission, `true` when a pod is re-admitted after a restart.
+Features that do not read the field keep the KEP-5328 default.

+With that in place, this feature's `InferForScheduling` requires `DownwardAPIAssignedResources` when the pod references `assigned.cpuset` or `assigned.memset` and `PreviouslyAdmitted` is `false`.
+The scheduler keeps such pods off nodes that do not declare the feature, a kubelet with the gate disabled rejects a pod it has never seen, and a pod already running on the node survives a gate flip together with a restart, receiving empty values as described.

+**Alpha fallback.** If kubernetes/kubernetes#142329 does not land in the same release, Alpha ships an interim rule that needs no framework change: `InferForScheduling` requires the feature only when it is called by the scheduler, and returns `false` in the kubelet.
+The two callers are distinguishable because the scheduler builds `PodInfo` without a `Status` and the kubelet passes the real one.
+This relies on a detail of the current implementation rather than a documented contract, and it gives up the first-admission check in the kubelet — a pod that reaches a node without the scheduler, such as a static pod or one with `nodeName` set directly, runs there with empty values instead of being rejected.
+Both are acceptable for Alpha and neither is carried to Beta; the fallback is replaced by `PreviouslyAdmitted` as soon as it is available.

 #### Resource Field Extensions

 Two new values, `assigned.cpuset` and `assigned.memset`, are added to the existing `ResourceFieldRef.Resource` field: